UNDERSTANDING FINANCIAL AID - By Alcides Pina

 SENIOR YEAR: Make sure you and your family learn about financial aid opportunities at each school to which you're applying.
 The following is a list of financial aid questions to ask each college's financial aid office:

-*What is the total cost of attendance at your college?
+*What is the total cost of attendance?